-In accordance with 24 C.F.R. § 55.1(c)(1) and (2), no funding will be approved in floodways or Coastal High Hazard Areas, as those terms are defined in 24 C.F.R. § 55.2(b), unless it is (1) a functionally dependable use in a floodplain or (2) a non-critical action in a Coastal High Hazard Area that is functionally dependable.
-The Environmental Professional must review the Federal Emergency Management Agency ("FEMA") National Flood Insurance Maps with a community panel number to determine if any part of the subject property is considered to be located in a 100-year floodplain/floodway or a Coastal High Hazard Area.
-If these maps are not available for the development site, the Applicant must provide evidence that shows that the site is not prone to flooding.
+In accordance with 24 C.F.R. § 55.1(c)(1) and (2), no funding will be approved in floodways or Coastal High Hazard Areas, as those terms are defined in 24 C.F.R. § 55.2(b), unless it is (1) a functionally dependent use or floodplain function restoration activity or (2) a non-critical action in a Coastal High Hazard Area that is a functionally dependent use.
+The Environmental Professional must review the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs) to determine if any part of the subject property is considered to be located in a Special Flood Hazard Area.
+FIRM information is available for free download through FEMA's Map Service Center2, and viewers are available from the Georgia Department of Natural Resources Floodplain Unit3 and FEMA4.
+If a FIRM is not available for the development site, the Applicant must provide evidence that shows that the site is not prone to flooding.
 The exact location of the development must be clearly marked on the map.

-- (i) The presence of floodplain/floodway areas on the property must be clearly defined and supported by the appropriate FEMA map(s).
-A copy of the FEMA map(s) for the subject property must be included in the appendix of the Phase I Report, whether or not there is a 100-year floodplain/floodway identified on the subject property.
-The boundaries of the proposed site for development must be delineated on the FEMA map.
-In addition, a Site Map that clearly defines the areas of floodplain/floodway in relation to all site improvements, including buildings, paving, and site amenities must be included in the Application.
-The Conceptual Site Development Plan must clearly show where all development and incidental development lies in relation to the floodplain/floodway. - (ii) In all circumstances, the Applicant must document any mitigation required by applicable laws for impacts to existing floodplains or floodways planned for development. - (iii) In no event will any project be accepted for funding that will place buildings in a 100 year floodplain/floodway unless the following requirements are met:
+a.
+The presence of Special Flood Hazard Areas, including floodways and Coastal High Hazard Areas (if present), on the property must be clearly defined and supported by the appropriate FIRM.
+A copy of FIRM for the subject property must be included in the appendix of the Phase I Report, whether or not_there are Special Flood Hazard Areas identified on the subject property.
+The boundaries of the proposed site for development must be delineated on the FIRM.
+In addition, a Site Map that clearly defines the Special Flood Hazard Area in relation to all site improvements, including buildings, paving, and site amenities, must be included in the Application.
+The Conceptual Site Development Plan must clearly show where all development and incidental development lies in relation to Special Flood Hazard Areas.